 This, my friend, is a delusion.
 They are notoriously known as online scams and they will suck your savings dry as long as you are hooked to it.
 I’ve fallen for them before using my father’s credit card and it got me into deep trouble.
 Basically, they don’t offer anything valuable and they prey on those who chase after the passive income dream.
 Fortunately, the search engines are getting better at weeding out these types of sites and we are seeing less of them nowadays.

-Meanwhile, another type of opportunities is cropping up, disguising as professional training that will teach you how to achieve financial freedom.
-They create mastermind groups wrapped with exclusive perks to give you the impression that it is something valuable which isn’t offered elsewhere.
+Meanwhile, another type of opportunity is cropping up, disguising as professional training that will teach you how to achieve financial freedom.
+They create mastermind groups wrapped with exclusive perks to give you the impression that it is something valuable that isn’t offered elsewhere.
 And if you don’t sign up within a certain time period, you’ll miss the chance forever.
 Sounds familiar?

 These are red flags to watch out for when you come across high ticket items and they are the ones that are replacing the scammy ads.
 Nevertheless, the tactic is the same.
 They sell you the dream (mansion, cars and all) and then make you pay a lot of money to join, but offer minimal or no practical values in return.